 I like to see cravings as a signal rather than a direction.
 While it might feel like your body needs a bunch of Oreos, try not to take it literally!

-Your body is actually craving something something energizing and nutritious, but it’s reaching for the fastest type gratification it knows; processed sugar.
+Your body is actually craving something energizing and nutritious, but it’s reaching for the fastest type of gratification or reward it knows; processed sugar.

 Yep, you’ll find processed sugar in so many of the food and beverages regularly offered in our supermarkets: soft drinks, candy, baked goods, dairy, protein bars, bread, tomato sauce, and the list goes on.